hexops/devlog/content/2024/announcing-nominated-zig.md

 ## The challenge of using Zig nightly

 Zig nightly is an ever-moving target.
-Although it is often nearly as stable as stable releases, that is not neccessarily the case during large refactors - such as the migration to the self-hosted comppiler.
+Although it is often nearly as stable as stable releases, that is not neccessarily the case during large refactors - such as the migration to the self-hosted compiler.

 There are benefits to using nightly, though!
 It means you are testing the latest version of Zig, and your project can exist in a sort of symbiotic relationship with the Zig project where you test new functionality, help provide feedback on it, discover new issues, and have a greater chance of getting them fixed/addressed while that code is on everyone's mind.